EXCLUSIVE-Huawei to expand smart car partnership with Changan to chips -sources

 The two companies, which unveiled their smart car tie-up in November, have been working together informally on chips for the last few months, two of the sources said.
 A third source said they might soon form a joint venture for chip development.

+Shares in Changan rocketed higher on the news, up 9% in afternoon trade compared to a 4% decline earlier in the day.

+Huawei has pivoted to electric vehicles after its global smartphone business was hammered by U.S. sanctions.
+The previous Trump administration labelled the company a threat to U.S. national security - a charge it denies.

-With its global smartphone business hammered by U.S. sanctions, Huawei has pivoted to electric vehicles.
-In addition to the deal with Changan to develop smart cars under a joint as-yet-unnamed brand, the tech giant is also planning EVs under its own marque.
+In addition to the deal with Changan to develop smart cars under a joint as-yet-unnamed brand, Huawei is also planning EVs under its own marque and is in talks to take control of a small domestic automaker's EV unit, sources have said.

 Huawei's new chip partnership with Changan would come amidst a global semiconductor shortage that has hit automakers particularly hard.